RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

     - Check the "Output" window near the bottom of the IDE to verify that the solution built successfully.
 The last line in the log typically looks like this: "========== Build: 3 succeeded, 0 failed, 0 skipped =========="

 3. Configure the enterprise server for PL/I:
-    - In the Visual Studio IDE, in "Server Explorer" (available wth <CTL>+<ALT>+S), right-click "Micro Focus Servers", and click "Administration".
-This opens the Home page of "Enterprise Server Administration" in the IDE.     - On the Home page of the "Enterprise Server Administration", select "NATIVE" on the top toolbar.
+    - In the Visual Studio IDE, in "Server Explorer" (available with \<CTL\>+\<ALT\>+S), right-click "Micro Focus Servers", and click "Administration".
+This opens the Home page of "Enterprise Server Administration" in the IDE.
+    - On the Home page of the "Enterprise Server Administration", select "NATIVE" on the top toolbar.
     - On the NATIVE page, expand "Directory Servers" and expand "Default" and select "BANKDEMO"
     - On the General page, note that the "PL/I enabled" checkbox is already selected
     - Click on the "CICS" dropdown and select "Configuration".